 What Kinds of Cases Go to Maurice, IA Small Claims Court?

 You can always sue an individual Maurice, IA Small Claims Court if they live in Maurice, IA County.
 You can always sue a company in Maurice, IA Small Claims Court if their business is located in Maurice, IA County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Maurice, IA Small Claims Court can hear Civil Court Cases, such as:

 - Breach of contract disputes